chi-chi-zx/FSA/README.md

 Please modify some settings in `configs/base_config.py` before running the evaluation.

+The default VLM used in this code is [dino_vitb8](https://github.com/facebookresearch/dino).
+The same as the default one used in ProxyCLIP.

 For SAM and MAE, please download the checkpoints from [SAM](https://github.com/facebookresearch/segment-anything#model-checkpoints) and [MAE](https://github.com/facebookresearch/mae).